Man accused of shooting pregnant woman, killing child arrested in Cayman Islands

-MIAMI-DADE COUNTY, Fla. - A man accused of shooting a pregnant woman and killing her child has been arrested in the Cayman Islands, a local news outlet reported.
+MIAMI-DADE COUNTY, Fla. - A man accused of shooting a pregnant woman, killing her and her child has been arrested in the Cayman Islands, a local news outlet reported.

 Cayman News reported that the Royal Cayman Islands Police Service caught up to Collier, 28, Wednesday afternoon.